Skip to main content

 Haven: The LGBTQ+ Student Union

-Haven serves as an administrative umbrella for most of the undergraduate (though generally open to graduate and professional students as well) student organizations involved in the support and outreach to LGBTQ+ students at Cornell.
-Haven provides a vehicle for these groups to secure funding and ongoing training, and consultation with professional staff.
-Haven collaborates with other Cornell groups to address the social support needs of students as well.
+Haven serves as an administrative umbrella for most of the undergraduate student organizations involved in the support and outreach to LGBTQ+ students at Cornell (though it is open to graduate and professional students as well).
+Haven provides co-sponsorship, opportunities for community-building and education initiatives, and programming for their general body members and allied students.
+Haven also works with professional staff and collaborates with other Cornell groups to address the social support needs of all LGBTQ+ students.

 ACE